Lemon Meringue Ice Cream is a delicious ice cream that tastes just like lemon meringue pie! Light and lemony this ice cream is easy to make.

 - Extracts.
 Use a combination of vanilla and lemon extract for amazing flavor.
 The combination of extracts will give you a better flavor than using lemon juice.

 - Meringue cookies.
 I bought my meringue cookies at Trader Joes.
 If you can’t find any, you can leave them out or add in some mini marshmallows.

 - Graham Crackers.
-You can also use vanilla wafers if you prefer.
+You can also use vanilla wafer cookies.

 How to Make Lemon Meringue Ice Cream

-- Mix together milk, whipping cream and half and half.
+- Whisk together milk, whipping cream and half and half in a large bowl.